MarcoSteinke/Simple-Dependency-Injection-In-Javascript/README.md

 // If you annotate a parameter with "inject", which has no configured bean, an error will be thrown: inject('ThisTypeDoesNotExist')
+// => VM2254:3 Uncaught Error: No qualified bean found for the type ThisTypeDoesNotExist
+//  at inject (<anonymous>:3:14)
+//  at <anonymous>:1:1

+// Another example for a non-existing bean: function square(number = inject('Number')) {
+  return number ** 2
+}
-// => VM2254:3 Uncaught Error: No qualified bean found for the type Carf
+// => VM2254:3 Uncaught Error: No qualified bean found for the type Number
 //  at inject (<anonymous>:3:14)
 //  at <anonymous>:1:1
 ```